- How is Harvard Law School responding to the COVID-19 pandemic?

 - How should I submit my LSAT and/or GRE score(s) to HLS?

-Please note, GRE test scores are officially reported within approximately two weeks of the test date.
+Please note, GRE test scores are officially reported approximately two weeks after the test date.
 Candidates must wait until the official scaled score has been released before reporting their test results.
 Applicants who disregard this policy and report a raw, composite score may jeopardize their chances of admission to Harvard Law School.

 - When should I take the LSAT or GRE and how long are my scores valid?